MAGIRT/webinars/README.md

-# Webinar 2
+## Webinar 2
-Name:  Hold a mapathon and build a community of mappers!
+# Hold a mapathon and build a community of mappers!
 An introduction to the Nimble Tents Toolkit and OSM.

-Event Information:   This webinar will introduce participants to the Nimble Tents Toolkit, a set of resources developed to help librarians and others participate and hold mapathons quickly and easily.
+This webinar will introduce participants to the Nimble Tents Toolkit, a set of resources developed to help librarians and others participate and hold mapathons quickly and easily.
-Detailed Information:
-(max length=4000 characters)

 Day: May 9th
 Start Time: 4pm EST
 End Time: 5pm EST